debraville7/US-labor-statistics-by-industry-state/README.md

 # Problem Statement
-This research report presents key findings from a custom Excel dashboard analyzing wage and employment data across major U.S. industries.
-It highlights trends in wages, employment, and key industries across states and years to support internal review by Maven Careers and guide high school seniors in career planning.
+This research report addresses the question of how wage and employment trends vary by industry and state over time in the United States.
+Using a custom-built Excel dashboard, the analysis identifies key shifts in employment and average wages across major sectors to support internal workforce planning at Maven Careers and provide data-driven guidance to high school seniors exploring future career paths.

 # Methodology